 CastelBrando Museum – Cison di Valmarino

+OPEN.
 Weapons, costumes, musical instruments and carriages in a castle in Veneto.
 All year long

 Inside the Roman fortress, there is CastelBrando Museum, a true story keeper enabling visitors to take a trip back in time, a journey through history that develops through the majestic entrance staircase, the noble rooms, the seventeenth-century halls and the “Hall of Emblems,” up until the terraces and gardens overlooking the enchanting Prosecco wine hills.

 The museum is open all year round and is divided into 6 areas hosting pictorial and thematic exhibitions.